 Proper alignment – between resources and program strategy – is difficult for any organisation that develops function-specific plans in a bottom-up style – or in isolation from each other.

 Demand for program resource should be a by-product of the detailed program planning process, and provide answers to crucial questions, including:

-Unless there are clear answers to these questions, resource management will be an eternal open sore.
-Resources will tend to be estimated at the gross level only – which, for planning purposes, is about as useful as a chocolate teapot.
+Unless there are clear answers to these questions, resource management will be an eternal struggle.
+Resources will tend to be estimated at a high level only – which is not very useful for planning purposes.

 This means the right people – with the right skills – won’t be available when they are needed.
 And the upshot of this is – the business effortlessly sleepwalks into “time-slicing” – a term used to describe using “parts of lots of people” from different functions to work on a program.